 Latest news and updates

-Even though innovation may not be the first word associated with government, winners of Virginia's 2019 Governor's Technology Awards now tell a different story.
-Each of 22 winning government projects were honored for their innovative approaches to improving government for the benefit of citizens.
-A new online feature now details each winning project and includes contact information and photos.
+Even though innovation may not be the first word associated with government, winners of Virginia's 2019 Governor's Technology Awards tell a different story.
+An online feature now details each winning project and includes contact information and photos.

 The judges have made their assessments of an incredible group of entries for 2019 Governor's Technology Awards, and (shhh!) trophies are on order.